Economic Growth and Development

 Institutional Factors

-Institutions play a crucial role in economic growth and development.
-They encompass formal and informal rules, norms, and practices that govern economic interactions.
+Institutions contribute to economic growth and development.
+As such, these are defined by formal or informal rules, norms, and practices governing economic interactions.
 Factors like political stability, government effectiveness, and rule of law provide a stable environment for businesses and individuals.

 Natural Resources